-Under the terms of an agency agreement dated 21 November 2012 between the Issuer, KBC Bank as Domiciliary Agent, Paying Agent, Listing Agent and Registrar and the Representative as amended and/or restated from time to time (such agency agreement as modified and/or supplemented and/or restated from time to time, the the Agency Agreement), KBC Bank will respectively act as domiciliary agent, paying agent, listing agent and registrar in relation to the Covered Bonds.

-Clearing Services Agreement

-The Issuer, the Domiciliary Agent and the NBB as operator of the Securities Settlement System entered into a clearing services agreement in relation to the clearing of the Covered Bonds on 22 November 2012 (the Clearing Services Agreement).

-Hedging Agreements

-The Issuer may, from time to time during the Programme, enter into interest rate swap agreements, FX swap agreements and covered bonds swap agreements (each a Hedging Agreement and together the Hedging Agreements) with one or more Hedging Counterparties for the purpose of, inter alia, protecting itself against certain risks (including, but not limited to, interest rate, liquidity and credit) related to the Cover Assets (as defined below) and/or the Covered Bonds.
+- Agency AgreementPursuant to terms of the agency agreement between the Issuer, KBC Bank as Domiciliary Agent, Paying Agent, Listing Agent and Registrar and the Representative initially dated 21 November 2012 (such agency agreement as amended and/or supplemented and/or restated from time to time and most recently on 15 November 2017, the Agency Agreement), KBC Bank will respectively act as Domiciliary Agent, Paying Agent, Listing Agent and Registrar in relation to the Covered Bonds. - Clearing Services Agreement The Issuer, the Domiciliary Agent and the NBB as operator of the Securities Settlement System entered into a clearing services agreement in relation to the clearing of the Covered Bonds on 4 November 2016 (the Clearing Services Agreement). - Hedging Agreements The Issuer may, from time to time during the Programme, enter into interest rate swap agreements, FX swap agreements and covered bonds swap agreements (each a Hedging Agreement and together the Hedging Agreements) with one or more Hedging Counterparties for the purpose of, inter alia, protecting itself against certain risks (including, but not limited to, interest rate, liquidity and credit) related to the Cover Assets (as defined below) and/or the Covered Bonds.